hyperledger-labs/fabric-smart-client/docs/core-fabric.md

     optl:
       # The address of collector where we should send the traces
       address: 127.0.0.1:8125
+    sampling:
+      # The ratio of the traces to be sampled
+      ratio: 0.8

   # ------------------- Metrics Configuration -------------------------
   metrics: